dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Keyframes for other properties

-Godot doesn't restrict to just editing transform properties.
+Godot doesn't restrict to just edit transform properties.
 Basically every property can be used as a track where you can set keyframes.

 If you select your sprite while the animation tab is visible, you get a small keyframe button for all properties of the sprite.
 Click on this button and Godot will automatically add a track and keyframe to the current animation.

-## Keyframe editing
+## Edit keyframes

-For advanced use and detailed keyframe editing, the keyframe editor (![Keyframe editor](images/keyframeEditor.png)) can be enabled.
+For advanced use and to edit keyframe in detail, the keyframe editor (![Keyframe editor](images/keyframeEditor.png)) can be enabled.

 This will add an editor pane on the right side of the track settings.
 When